 BSc (Hons), MBChB (Hons), PhD, FRCP (Glasg.), FFPM

 - Honorary Consultant Physician, Pharmaceutical Medicine, Oxford University Hospitals NHS Foundation Trust

-Christina studied at The University of Glasgow, gaining a first class honours degree in medical biochemistry and subsequently her medical degree, when she was jointly awarded the Brunton Medal for the most distinguished graduate in medicine.
+Christina studied at The University of Glasgow, gaining a first class honours degree in medical biochemistry and subsequently her medical degree with honours.

 Christina completed her MRCP whilst working in the NHS, and subsequently completed speciality training in Pharmaceutical Medicine in 2011.
 She became a Fellow of The Royal College of Physicians and Surgeons of Glasgow in 2012, and a Fellow of the Faculty of Pharmaceutical Medicine in 2013.

-Christina is also involved in teaching (eg, on the NDPH Global Health Sciences MSc), is a GMC-approved Educational Supervisor for Pharmaceutical Medicine specialty training, and acts as a College Adviser for students at Green Templeton College.
+She is actively involved in supervision and training, teaching on two MSc courses, being a GMC-approved Educational Supervisor for Pharmaceutical Medicine specialty training, and acting as a College Adviser for students at Green Templeton College.